 The faculty provides extensive credit transfer possibilities and a window of mobility in the 3rd semester to offer students the possibility to spend a semester abroad at one of our numerous partner universities.
 Further Information can be found on the homepage of our International relations center.

 The admission requirements must be fulfilled until the application deadline:

 Application in the case of unfinished Bachelor studies: In cases where present Bachelor studies have not been fully completed, application is permitted if the candidate has earned at least 80% of the required credits and will have achieved the remaining results by 30 September at the latest.
 The specific admission criteria governing the designated course of study (including the overall grade) must already have been fulfilled on the basis of the exam results available at the time of application.

 Overall grade of at least 2.7 (German grade) in the Bachelor’s degree

 - At least 18 ECTS credits in Economics

-- At least 48 ECTS credits in Business Administration, Economic & Social Sciences
+- At least 48 ECTS credits in further Economics, Business Administration and/or Social Sciences

-- At least 15 ECTS credits in Statistics/ Mathematics
+- At least 15 ECTS credits in Statistics and/or Mathematics